NLAP Program

-Rules, qualification levels and requirements for NLP program participants
+Rules, qualification levels and requirements for NLAP program participants

-The «Nature Landmarks» Award Program (NLP — Nature Landmark Point) was established on January 11, 1997 — Russia's Day of Nature Reserves and National Parks.
+The «Nature Landmarks» Award Program (NLAP — Nature Landmark Award Programme) was established on January 11, 1997 — Russia's Day of Nature Reserves and National Parks.
 The program was created by amateur radio operator R2RDA (Alexander Varnikov) with the support of the Nizhny Novgorod Radio Club (KNR).

 The program aims to promote Russia's Protected Natural Areas (PNA) among the amateur radio community, drawing attention to the preservation of the country's natural heritage through radio sport and field activities.